MOPT-UFSC/VIBRA/README.md

 ## Authors

-The authors are members of MOPT - Multidisciplinary Optimization Group, from Federal University of Santa Catarina (Florianópolis, SC, Brazil).
+The authors are members of MOPT - Multidisciplinary Modeling and Optimization, from Federal University of Santa Catarina (Florianópolis, SC, Brazil).

    - [Andre F. Fernandes](https://www.linkedin.com/in/andrefpf/) - Computer Scientist;
    - [Olavo M. Silva](https://www.linkedin.com/in/olavo-m-silva-5822a5151/) - Engineer;